 Daniel Perkins, Ph.D., is a professor of family and youth resiliency and policy at the Pennsylvania State University.
 He is principle scientist and founder of an applied research center, the Clearinghouse for Military Family Readiness at Penn State.
 Dr. Perkins is also interested in hybrid evaluations of preventions and interventions, implementation science, and community-based delivery models.
 He has been designing and evaluating strengths-based family and youth development programs in 4-H and Cooperative Extension and leading complex projects for more than 20 years.
 In addition, he is also an affiliate faculty member of the Prevention Research Center for the Promotion of Human Development.
 The Clearinghouse is an interactive, knowledge-based platform for helping professionals supporting military families to support their program implementation and assessment activities.
 The Clearinghouse is specifically designed to promote and support: (1) the use of research-based decision-making; (2) the selection, dissemination, and implementation of evidence-based programs and practices; (3) the evaluation (process and outcome) of programs and the identification or creation of measures and metrics; and (4) the continued education of professionals assisting military families.
 He received his Ph.D. in family and child ecology from Michigan State University.

-Ashish S. Vazirani, M.E., M.B.A., is the senior vice president of Programs and Strategy for the Armed Services YMCA (ASYMCA), a non-profit that provides programs and services to improve the resilience of members of the armed services and their families with a focus on junior enlisted.
+Ashish S. Vazirani, M.E., M.B.A., is the Executive Director and CEO of the National Military Family Association (NMFA) providing strategic and operational oversight of the leading nonprofit dedicated to serving the families who stand behind the uniform.
+Before joining NMFA, Mr. Vazirani led development and programming at Armed Services YMCA.
+He was responsible for developing deep and lasting engagement with the donors and ensuring implementation and measurement of standardized programs serving military families.
 He is also the founder and principal of A2O Strategies, LLC, a consultancy that provides advisory services to high growth companies, with a focus on Go-to-Market strategy and execution.
 Prior to his service with the ASYMCA and founding A2O, Mr. Vazirani was principal and the leader of the high tech industry practice of ZS Associates, a firm specializing in transforming sales and marketing from art to a science.
 He has served as a marketing and development advisor to military services organizations such as the USO (2011 – 2014) and Operation Homefront (2014 – 2017), and as a volunteer with the Blinded American Veterans Foundation (2009 – 2017).
 Before his career in consulting, and sales and marketing management, Mr. Vazirani served in the U.S. Navy as a Submarine Officer from 1986 – 1993.
 He served aboard the USS Groton from 1988 – 1991, and was an Assignment Officer at the Navy’s Bureau of Personnel from 1991 – 1993.
 He was qualified in Submarines and certified as a Naval Nuclear Engineer.
 Mr. Vazirani received a B.E. in mechanical engineering (summa cum laude) from Vanderbilt University, a M.E. from the McCormick School of Engineering at Northwestern University, and a M.B.A. from the Kellogg School of Management at Northwestern University.

 Ivan Walks, M.D., is the CEO of Ivan Walks & Associates, a health and human services consulting firm.
 He is a former Chief Health Officer of the District of Columbia and Director of the D.C.
 Department of Health and has served on the adjunct medical faculty at both George Washington University and Howard University.
 He was appointed by the Governor of the State of Maryland and served four years as a member of the State of Maryland Board of Education.
 After the September 11 attacks, he served on a Board for the American Red Cross to oversee health recovery efforts for those impacted by the events at the Pentagon and the Twin Towers in NYC.
 He was honored by the American Public Health Association as a “Public Health Hero”, by Mayor Anthony Williams with The Government of the District of Columbia Distinguished Public Service Award, by Leadership Greater Washington with its Founder’s Award for Leadership and Community Service and by the American Federation of Government Employees with its President’s Award.
 He has offered testimony before both the US Senate and US House of Representatives and was a featured presenter at The White House Conference on Mental Health.
 He has served on the American Psychiatric Association (APA) Board of Trustees; received an APA Presidential Appointment to Chair the APA Committee of Residents and Fellows; and was a member of the Inaugural APA/AMA Joint Board of Trustees Meeting.
 He attended the University of Southern California and UCLA and completed his Doctor of Medicine at the University of California at Davis.
 He completed additional training at the UCLA Neuropsychiatric Institute, the West LA Veterans Administration, the U.S. Department of Health and Human Services and the John F. Kennedy School of Government at Harvard University.